-Important information about the ORLO naming convention, digitization code and creating new lists.
+Important information about the ORLO naming convention, digitisation code and creating new lists.
 This video has other important administration information that every ORLO list should have.

 This video contains information on how to add the bookmarking tool, which allows you to bokmark items for your reading lists.
 It covers important technical specifics for creating ORLO lists.
 It shows how to add an ebook, an article, a print book and a webpage.
 It shows how to add importances, notes and how to publish.